 Looking for ways to keep your kids active?
-Get them on track for the Scotiabank Ottawa Kids Marathon
+Get them on track for the Ottawa Kids Marathon

 Getting kids excited about running can be a challenge, especially for longer distances.
-If asking kids to run cross-country events seems difficult, you might think the idea of kids running a marathon is impossible, but the Scotiabank Ottawa Kids Marathon is more than a race which is why it’s so appealing to parents, teachers and kids.
+If asking kids to run cross-country events seems difficult, you might think the idea of kids running a marathon is impossible, but the Ottawa Kids Marathon is more than a race which is why it’s so appealing to parents, teachers and kids.

-“That is what makes the whole thing attainable for kids of all levels because the marathon distance is broken down into one-kilometre segments or 30 minutes of physical activity per day,” says Lisa Georges, the Kids Run Ottawa Program Coordinator.
+“That is what makes the whole thing attainable for kids of all levels because the marathon distance is broken down into one-kilometre segments or 30 minutes of physical activity per day,” says Lisa Georges, a Kids Run Ottawa Program Coordinator.

 In the weeks leading up to the race, the young runners track their kilometres in 30-minute chunks of time to reach 41 kilometres.
-This gets them to the start line of the Scotiabank Ottawa Kids Marathon where they take off running for final 1.2K of the marathon – a race that lasts about six minutes!
+This gets them to the start line of the Ottawa Kids Marathon where they take off running for final 1.2K of the marathon – a race that lasts about six minutes!

 Empowering kids through physical activity

 “It’s such a good program because of its proactive and healthy strategy where kids set their own goals,” says David Lewis, a parent and Kids Run Ottawa volunteer.
 “The kids can plan however they want so long as they work out how they’re going to reach the distance.”

 Lewis, who is also a triathlete, has encouraged his daughters’ elementary school, Elmdale Public School, to annually engage students in the Ottawa Kids Marathon.
 For the last seven years, it’s been a successful activity for the Lewis family and Elmdale Public School.
 His daughter Mikaela, who is now 16, began the program in Grade 4, and her sister Sophia is now in Grade 5.